WP Rocket Settings – Ultimate Guide to Website Speed

 How to Configure WP Rocket

-The configuration described in this post is taken after WP Rocket 3.16, which removes the page cache setting from the dashboard.
-But introduce WP Rocket Optimize Critical Images loading above the fold area.
+The configuration described in this post is based on WP Rocket 3.16, which removes the page cache setting from the dashboard.
+But it introduces WP Rocket Optimize Critical Images loading above the fold area.

 The WP Rocket Critical images optimization feature tends to optimize for the Largest Contentful Paint automatically.
-A Google Core web vitals metrics for measuring how quickly the largest elements (images or text block) on the page load and become visible within the user viewport.
+Google Core Web Vitals metrics measure how quickly the largest elements (images or text blocks) on the page load and become visible within the user viewport.

 WP Rocket page cache, including mobile cache, is enabled by default in the background starting from version 3.1.
-And there are no options for fine-tuning its setting.
+There are no options for fine-tuning its settings.

 So, if you have an older version of the WP Rocket plugin, you may find some settings you’re not familiar with here.
 In that case, you should renew your license today.

-Now, let’s go into the WP Rocket plugin settings and find what works best for most WordPress sites.
+Now, let’s walk through the WP Rocket plugin settings and determine what works best for most WordPress sites.

 Dashboard

-There is nothing related to setting up the plugin here.
+There is nothing here related to setting up the plugin.

-What you have on the WP Rocket dashboard are the plugin license details, expiration date, and subscription link to RocketCDN.
-You also have quick access to clear and preload cache and clear critical image cache.
+The dashboard contains your WP Rocket plugin license details, expiration date, and subscription link to RocketCDN.
+You also have quick access to clear and pre-load the cache, and to clear the critical image cache.

-If you need to access the getting started video tutorial and frequently asked questions concerning the use of WP Rocket, you’ll find them on the dashboard.
+If you need to access the getting-started video tutorial and frequently asked questions about using WP Rocket, you’ll find them on the dashboard.

 Other than this, you have little attention here.